-This publication describes IBM Informix Storage Manager (ISM), which manages storage devices and media for your Informix[®] database server.
+This publication describes IBM® Informix® Storage Manager Administrator's Guide (ISM), which manages storage devices and media for your Informix database server.
 Use ISM with ON-Bar to back up and restore database server data.

 Types of Users

 This manual is written for the following users: